John Shrader, M.S.

 Sports Media & Communication Coordinator

-Shrader comes to University of Nebraska–Lincoln after six years at Long Beach State where he taught journalism, sports and broadcast classes.
+Shrader came to Lincoln in 2017, after six years at Long Beach State where he taught journalism, sports and broadcast classes.
 This is a return to the university for John, who got his bachelor’s degree here before embarking on a career in sports radio and TV that lasted more than 35 years.
 [He is a proud alum of KRNU, one of its former Sports Directors.]
-After brief stops in TV in Kearney (NTV Network) and Hastings (KHAS), he worked for 30 years in San Francisco.
+After brief stops in TV in Kearney (NTV Network) and Hastings (KHAS), he worked for more than 30 years in San Francisco.

 As a long-time observer of sport, Shrader’s scholarship focuses on broadcast presentation and representation, national identity of sport, ethics and social media.
-He is part of a team of faculty who teach American students in Valencia, Spain in the summers.
+He teaches American students in Valencia, Spain in the summers.

 Shrader has done regular media criticism and commentary on KTTV television in Los Angeles and KCBS radio in San Francisco.
 He has reported for NPR affiliate KCRW in Santa Monica, and has done soccer play-by-play on FS1 and FS2.
 He was the long-time voice of both the San Jose Earthquakes of Major League Soccer and San Jose State football and basketball.
 He has produced and hosted a radio show and podcast “Watch the Media” since 2013.
 He produced an award-winning documentary film, “Conflicted: The Barry Bonds Home Run Chase,” about the media coverage of Bonds’ chase for the all-time home run record.
 Shrader’s other documentaries include “Baseball’s Social Gathering,” an examination of the new digital and social media reporting responsibilities of those who cover MLB.

-Shrader has a Bachelor’s degree in Journalism from University of Nebraska–Lincoln and a Master’s degree with honors in Mass Communication from San Jose State.
+Shrader has a Bachelor’s degree in Journalism from the University of Nebraska–Lincoln and a Master’s degree with honors in Mass Communications from San Jose State University.
 John and his wife Tina live in Lincoln.
-They have two grown children, and a granddaughter.
+They have two grown children, a granddaughter and a grandson.